crond-jaist/cylms/README.md

 Guide.

-## Program overview
+## Sample files

-Below we provide a brief overview of the main CyLMS components included with the source code:
+In addition to the source code, so sample files are provided for your

-* `cylms.py`: Main program used to access all the functionality provided by CyLMS
+convenience:

 * `demo quiz.yml` and `training_example.yml`: Example training content
   files; for details about the training content representation used in CyLMS see the User Guide